SayoshiNakamario/fogofwar-interface/README.md

 # FOW Interface

-FOW Interface is a progressive web application for the MISTswap Protocol.
+FOW Interface is a progressive web application for the FOW Protocol.

 ## Getting started